FluxML/IRTools.jl/docs/src/dynamo.md

 !!! warning

-    A current usability issue with the dynamo is that it is _not_ automatically updated when you redefine functions.
+    On Julia versions older than 1.3, a current usability issue with the dynamo is that it is _not_ automatically updated when you redefine functions.
 For example:

     ```julia
     julia> @dynamo roundtrip(a...) = IR(a...)